-- (4) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first four weeks of the assigned time frame, without stating their reasons for doing so.
-If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during the writing of his/her first Master's thesis. - (5) If a student is physically disabled, the regulations set down in section 18 (4) apply.
+(3) Students may withdraw from a topic of their Master's thesis only once and may only do so within the first three weeks of the assigned time frame, without stating their reasons for doing so.
+If a student undertakes a second attempt to write a Master's thesis in compliance with section 14 (2), the student is only permitted to withdraw from the thesis if he/she did not do so during the writing of his/her first Master's thesis.

+(4) Section 18 (4) applies accordingly.

-Section 28 Submission and evaluation of the Master's thesis
+Section 28 Submission and evaluation of the Master's thesis; presentation

-- (1) Students are to submit four hardcover copies of their Master's thesis and one electronic copy in one of the common word processing formats to the chairperson of the examination board, or at a location determined by the chairperson, by the deadline of submission.
-Submitting the thesis via means of telecommunication is not permitted.
+(1) Students are to submit three hardcover copies (as well as one PDF file on a data storage device) of their Master's thesis to the chairperson of the examination board, or at a location determined by the chairperson, by the deadline of submission.
+Submitting the thesis via means of telecommunication is not permissible.
 The time of submission is to be put on record; if the thesis is submitted by mail, the decisive criterion is the point of time at which the thesis is submitted to the postal service.
-When submitting the thesis, the student is required to declare in writing that he/she has independently written the thesis in case of a joint team project his/her part of the thesis, which has been marked accordingly and has used no other than the sources and means indicated and stated in quotations.
-Moreover, the regulations on cheating as stated in section 15 (3) apply. - (2) The Master's thesis is to be evaluated by two examiners.
+When submitting the thesis, the student is required to declare in writing that he/she has independently written the thesis - in case of a joint team project his/her part of the thesis, which has been marked accordingly - and has used no other than the sources and means indicated and stated in quotations.
+Moreover, the regulations on cheating as stated in section 15 (3) apply.

+(2) The Master's thesis is to be evaluated by two examiners.
 One of the examiners is to be the thesis adviser.
-The other examiner is to be determined by the examination board.
+The other examiner is to be suggested by the student and determined by the examination board.
 If section 25 (2) sentence 3 applies, he/she must be a professor.
 If the examiners' evaluations differ from each other and the divergence of both grades is less than 2.0, the grade for the Master's thesis is calculated by the arithmetic mean of both individual grades.
 If there is a divergence of 2.0 or greater, the examination board is to determine a third examiner.
 In this case, the grade for the Master's thesis is calculated by the arithmetic mean of the two better individual grades.
-However, the Master's thesis can only be graded "sufficient" or better if at least two of the grades are "sufficient" or better. - (3) Students are awarded 30 credits for passing the Master's thesis and the final oral examination in accordance with section 12.
+However, the Master's thesis can only be graded "sufficient" or better if at least two of the grades are "sufficient" or better.